graphcore-research/bess-kge/_sources/API_ref/bess.rst.txt

    portion (=\ :math:`1/n`) stored in its memory of the negative tails needed by all of the :math:`n^2` blocks.

-The batch in :ref:`Figure 2 <figure2>` can then be reconstrcuted by sharing the embeddings of positive **tails** and negative entities between workers through a balanced AllToAll collective operator.
-Head embeddings remain inplace, as each triple block is then scored on the worker where the head embedding is stored.
+The batch in :ref:`Figure 2 <figure2>` can then be reconstructed by sharing the embeddings of positive **tails** and negative entities between workers through a balanced AllToAll collective operator.
+Head embeddings remain in place, as each triple block is then scored on the worker where the head embedding is stored.

 .. figure:: ../images/alltoall.jpg